Aidanddow/repo-monitor/diary.md

 * Monday 03/10/22 (4 hours): Read "Effort Estimation by Characterizing Developer Activity" paper.
 Begun familiarizing myself with existing codebase.
 Implemented a small change to the codebase (Show commit message in table)

 * Wednesday 05/10/22 (2 hours): Read papers "Do developers care about code smells" and "Measuring developer contribution from software repository data".
 Installed and setup Zotero for reference management.
-Watched
+Read lecture slide guidance on undergoing project